 The results for this experiment are given in Table \ref{tab:deep-mind}.
 To evaluate the filters we compare the MSE at only the last time-step, this is because the observations and the prior are only weakly informative so to accurately localise the agent the algorithm needs information from several images along the trajectory.
 We report the time elapsed over the complete training-validation-testing procedure as this represents the practical cost to deploy each algorithm.
 Due to the use of \pkg{CUDA} convolutional layers, this experiment returns significantly different results across runs even if the random seed is held constant under the default environment settings.
 We run the experiment under the \code{pydpf.utils.set_deterministic_mode(True, True)} context to limit non-deterministic behaviour.
 Because the deterministic mode induces a slowdown we additionally time the algorithms with the default settings.

 The best performance was seen using the soft-resampler, $\xi = 0.7$, mirroring the results from \cite{chen2024normalisingflow}.
-We conjecture that it out performs the stop-gradient and marginal stop-gradient methods due to it's lower variance despite the additional bias.
+We conjecture that it outperforms the stop-gradient and marginal stop-gradient methods due to its lower variance despite the additional bias.
 The non-differentiable resampling also has low variance but unlike soft-resampling it does not pass any gradient information through time-steps so struggles to capture the dependencies between time-steps.

-As in \cite{chen2024normalisingflow}, we were unable to find a hyper-parameter setting for optimal-transport resampling than was stable enough to converge.
+As in \cite{chen2024normalisingflow}, we were unable to find a hyper-parameter setting for optimal-transport resampling that was stable enough to converge.
 Moreover, its training and inference costs are very high in comparison to the other techniques.
-In \cite{Corenflos2021OT} this resampler is successfully applied to the DeepMind maze environment but under a considerably easier set-up.
+In \cite{Corenflos2021OT} this resampler is successfully applied to the DeepMind maze environment but under a considerably less challenging set-up.

 We find that kernel-mixture resampling performs poorly, however our training and evaluation targets differ from those used in the paper that proposed it \citep{younis2024mixtureresample}.